HaugenBits/HaugPixel/README.md

 ### Hello!

-I am a student at the university of Bergen where I am working on a bachelor degree.
+I am a student at the university of Bergen where I am currently working on a bachelor degree.

-This will be my space for smaller and larger projects, where as some will be related to school and others for the fun of learning. 🌱
+This will be my space for small to larger projects, some related to school and others for the fun of learning.

 Enjoy the visit!✨